astadipati/ROR-easy/README.md

 ## This is my First Ruby On Rails app

--L7 Installing database, rspec, capybara Done
+- L7 Installing database, rspec, capybara Done
+- L8 Installing and Setup Devise for Auth